ub2906/MModa/README.md

 - #### [SOM CLUSTERING ALGORITHM](https://github.com/ub2906/MyntraModa/tree/main/Clustering) ####
+  - Our Product aims to provide the customers a customized experience by helping them interact with other customer who have similar taste.
-  - Our Product does Clustering using SOM based on Preferences,Age,Country and other Demographic and spending data to make your shopping experience a complete    delight!
+  - To implement this we do Clustering using SOM based on Preferences,Age,Country and other Demographic and spending data to make your shopping experience a complete delight!
-  - Uses Kohonen's Self Organising Maps Algorithm to implement the clustering
+  - UsesSelf Organising Maps Algorithm to implement the clustering
   - Using a dataset with paramenters such as age,gender,spending score it will help in forming clusters on people with similar interests
   - Makes in easier for users to conect with similar minded people
   - Code can be found in the *Clustering* folder in repository